This mission statement is modeled after the University of Montana Black Student Union’s welcome letter.

 To a more sustainable tomorrow,

-Alena Flocchini, Vice President
+Alena Flocchini, President